executors/executors/wording_front_matter.md

 TODO

+* Enhanced `static_query_v` to result in a default property value for executors which do not provide a `query` function for the property of interest

 ### Revision 6

 Revision 6 of this proposal corrects bugs and omissions discovered by the authors after Revision 5's publication, and introduces an enhancement improving the safety of the design.